pulkitjuneja/GameAI/FinalProject/Readme.md

 * Object placement and vegetation

 ## Instructions to run the generation
-* The scene included with the project has a `ChunkedPlanetBodyGenerator` script attached to it.
+* The scene included with the project has a GameObject with a `ChunkedPlanetBodyGenerator` script attached to it.
 * changing any parameter of the script will cause the planet to regenerate
 * Trees are only generated in play mode
 * Or you can just enter the play mode and hte planet will generate itself